PostHog/posthog.com/contents/handbook/strategy/strategy.md

 * We need to build an upgrade flow to do this
   * Bottlenecked: ClickHouse fully tested
-* QUESTION: should we increase our growth team size so we can do this faster whilst working on the activation / referral flows at the same time?
+* QUESTION: We currently have identified that we need (i) clickhouse done, so we can calculate retention easily (ii) a process for experimentation carried out in practise (iii) a clear view of our funnel as it leads to the behaviors that correlate with retention created.
+Anything else? should we increase our growth team size so we can do this faster whilst working on the activation / referral flows at the same time